 Installation#

 The developer version of InVesalius runs on Windows, macOS, and Linux operating systems.
-On this page, instructions to installing and running InVesalius on these systems can be found.
+On this page, instructions for installing and running InVesalius on these systems can be found.

 Windows#

-These instructions are tested on Windows 10 64 bits.
-The packages required by InVesalius can be installed either through a Python system installation or the Anaconda package manager.
-In both cases, the following prerequisites apply:
+These instructions are tested on Windows 10 64-bit.
+The packages required by InVesalius can be installed either through a Python system installation, the Anaconda package manager, or using uv.
+In all cases, the following prerequisites apply:

 Prerequisites#